 Nikhil Yerawadekar - bass guitar

 Queens, NY’s own Nikhil P. Yerawadekar began playing bass in The Sway Machinery in the summer of 2010.
 Nikhil stays busy playing in a number of other NYC-based projects such as Antibalas, Akoya Afrobeat, Superhuman Happiness, Team B, occasionally subbing on guitar in the Fela!
 Broadway musical, and spending a lot of time teaching.
-As of spring 2010, he is in the early stages of developing his own tunes and recordings.
+Nikhil's new project, Low Mentality, has been gaining popularity in the NYC scene for the last few years.

 Colin Stetson - bass saxophone